oxplot/pdfrankenstein/Readme.md

-PDFrankenstein intends to fill the gap on setups (mostly Linux and FOSS) where a good capable PDF annotator like Adobe Acrobat does not exist.
+PDFrankenstein is GUI tools that intends to fill the gap on Linux where a good capable PDF annotator like Adobe Acrobat does not exist.

 ## What can you do with it?